teddyjfpender/teddyjfpender/README.md

 <h1>
-  hey there, glad you're here!
+  hey there, glad you're here! 🤠
 </h1>
 <p>
-i'm teddy, currently working at Mina Foundation, interested in interaction design for zero-knowledge applications & wallets.
+i'm teddy, currently working at Mina Foundation, interested in interaction design for zero-knowledge applications, wallets, rust, and typescript.

   where to find me:
   <div id="badges" align="center">